 With a proposed extension to the northern line on the cards to include new stations at Wandsworth Road and Battersea Power Station the journey time to the City is reduced and the close proximity to schools and parks makes this new development is a natural addition to what is dubbed ‘nappy valley’ i.e. Wandsworth and Clapham.

 The diggers are also coming to Croydon which is seeing a massive cash injection with plans for a £1bn project, led by the creation of a new Westfield shopping centre.
-This news has created a flurry of interest from developers who over 2014 will be busy buying up land for new developments (three of which were already completed in 2013).
+This news has created a flurry of interest from developers who will be busy buying up land for new developments.

 In the wake of London 2012 Stratford was beckoned to become the new real estate mecca of London and although price progress has been slower than some originally forecast there are still plenty of investment opportunities to be had in the area.
-The athletes village is being converted into 2,800 apartments and the basketball court turned into 850 new homes.
-With fabulous transport connections and its proximity to Canary Wharf, expect Stratford to remain a key player in 2014.
+The athlete’s village is being converted into 2,800 apartments and the basketball court turned into 850 new homes.
+With fabulous transport connections and its proximity to Canary Wharf, expect Stratford to remain a key player.

 An area of London which has up to know not received the glowing of reviews is set to reverse opinion over the next 10 years.
 Elephant and Castle, certainly isn’t pretty but with the ‘facelift wheels’ keenly in motion, backed up with a £1.5bn regeneration budget, this areas is prime pickings for investors looking to capitalise on great transport links and proximity to the City.
 To see an example of a similar regeneration of an area in recent years one only has to hop on a bus to the not so far away Peckham Rye which is now full of coffee shops and local independents.